Venoxity-Development/documentation/simplectrl/resource-installation/in-game-use-guide/README.md

 # 🎮 In Game Use Guide
-instructions on how to use SimpleCTRL in game.
+Instructions on how to use SimpleCTRL in game.

+### Controls